Genr8or/Genr8or/README.md

 - myTokens: Get your balance
 - revenueCost: Compute the revenue cost for a sell
 - tokensToCounter/counterToTokens: Compute the exchange rate for counter<->tokens
+- createProposal: Create a new proposal
+- commit: Commit funds to an unexecuted proposal
+- uncommit: Uncommit funds to an unexecuted proposal
+- execute: Execute a proposal
+- vote: Vote to close out an executed proposal
+- close: Close an executed proposal that has reached a majority vote to close

 ## Genr8or
 ## Genr8ICO